exactlylabs/radar/agent/README.md

 By default, the application will run in development mode if you are running through `go run ...`.
 In case you want to generate a binary in development mode, go to the **Build** section and use "Dev" as the version number.

-When in development mode, the application will generate a configuration file with Development configurations locatet at `config/dev.go`
+When in development mode, the application will generate a configuration file with Development configurations located at `config/dev.go`

 > To run just as a developer, without building, you just need to complete the ROOT Certificate (CA) step bellow.